 Bahia de Los Angeles

-With the Sierra de la Borja backdrop to the west, views of Angel de la Guarda island to the east, and the Punta la Gringa jutting out to the north, Bahia de Los Angeles, is one of the Baja peninsula’s most beautiful bays.
+With the Sierra de la Borja backdrop to the west, views of Angel de la Guarda island to the east, and the Punta la Gringa jutting out to the north, Bahia de Los Angeles is one of the Baja Peninsula’s most beautiful bays.

 Campo Archelon

-Playa La Gringa
+Playa La Gringa Camping

-Description: A beach boondocking spot a few miles up a 2WD accessible dirt road north of town that ends at an estuary with a rocky point.
+A beach boondocking spot a few miles up a 2WD accessible dirt road north of town that ends at an estuary with a rocky point.
 There are no facilities, but you can camp for free on the sand and rocks on the southern side of the point before the estuary.
 Do not drive onto or camp on the beach on the northern side or in the protected estuary (there are signs saying it’s prohibited).
 Sometimes locals come by and collect your trash for a small fee.
 No hook-ups or cell phone service.

 Guerrero Negro